This isn’t about eyewear. It’s about how people experience care.

 Serving Simcoe County

-Simplifeye Optical offers mobile eyewear appointments across Penetanguishene, Midland, Orillia, Barrie and surrounding Simcoe County communities.
+Simplifeye Optical offers mobile eyewear appointments across Penetanguishene, Midland, Orillia, Barrie and surrounding Simcoe County communities in Ontario.

 The eyewear industry is changing — and not always in ways that feel good for the people it’s meant to serve.